dhou/pyconcn-coro/one/02_background.md

 # Challenges of SNS apps and games

 * Highly viral
-	* hundreds of thousands of new users a day
+	* millions of new users a day
 * High concurrency
 	* more than 117 million unique monthly viewers
 	* millions of daily active users